 - before surgery – to shrink rectal cancers and increase the chances of complete removal

-- instead of surgery – to cure or stop the spread of early-stage rectal cancer, if you can't have surgery
+- instead of surgery – to cure or stop the spread of early-stage rectal cancer, if you cannot have surgery

 - as palliative radiotherapy – to control symptoms and slow the spread of cancer in advanced cases

-Radiotherapy given before surgery for rectal cancer can be performed in 2 ways:
+Radiotherapy before surgery for rectal cancer can be given in 2 ways:

-- internal radiotherapy (brachytherapy) – where a tube that releases a small amount of radiation is inserted into your anus and placed next to the cancer to shrink it and kill the cancer cells
+- internal radiotherapy (brachytherapy) – a tube that releases a small amount of radiation is inserted into your bottom and placed next to the cancer to shrink it and kill the cancer cells

 External radiotherapy is usually given daily, 5 days a week, with a break at the weekend.